 New Yorkers welcomed electric models as a way to reduce the estimated 450,000 tons of horse manure and 15,000 horse carcasses removed from the city’s streets each year.

 Hundreds of “Hansom” cabs built by the Electric Vehicle Company worked well, but heavy lead-acid batteries, muddy roads, and lack of electrical infrastructure confined these early electrics to metropolitan areas.
-Thomas Edison spent years working on battery power for automobiles, but abandoned the effort.

 Consumers favored “steamers” over their gasoline-powered competitors.
 Steam-powered automobiles traced their roots back to 1768, when a French military engineer, Nicholas-Joseph Cugnot, built a self-propelled steam tricycle to move artillery.